What Are Some of the Best Affordable Neighborhoods to Rent in Detroit?

 Searching for affordable neighborhoods to rent in a major U.S. city?
 Detroit — a place of resilience, reinvention, and deep-rooted community pride — might be just what you’re looking for.
 Once known as the heart of the auto industry, the Motor City has transformed in recent years, blending its industrial heritage with a growing arts scene, new businesses, and a strong collective spirit.

 While the cost of living in Detroit is 8% higher than the state average and 3% above the U.S. benchmark, housing remains one of the most budget-friendly aspects of renting here.
-With an average rent of $1,342, Detroit is significantly cheaper than the national average of $1,748, making it one of the most affordable large cities for renters.
+With an average rent of $1,342 as of November 2024, Detroit is significantly cheaper than the national average of $1,748, making it one of the most affordable large cities for renters.

 Of course, some areas offer even better deals, with rent prices well below the city average.
 In particular, five affordable neighborhoods stand out for those looking for apartments in Detroit: